Are we looking at the next big move in Intellia Therapeutics Inc. (NTLA)?

 Intellia Therapeutics Inc. (NTLA): Who are the competitors?

-The company’s main competitors (and peers) include Pieris Pharmaceuticals Inc. (PIRS) that is trading 11.24% up over the past 12 months.
-Short interest in the company’s stock has fallen -1.98% from the last report on Mar 14, 2021 to stand at a total of 8.74 million short shares sold with a short interest ratio of 5.31.
+The company’s main competitors (and peers) include Pieris Pharmaceuticals Inc. (PIRS) that is trading -13.04% down over the past 12 months.
+Short interest in the company’s stock has fallen -5.32% from the last report on Mar 30, 2021 to stand at a total of 8.52 million short shares sold with a short interest ratio of 5.16.